CompTIA A+

 3.0 Hardware

-• Given a scenario, select and install storage devices.
+• Compare and contrast storage devices.

 • Given a scenario, install and configure motherboards, central processing units (CPUs), and add-on cards.